nemster/radix_pump/README.md

 - make an airdrop to the 100 first buyers on my coin
 - authomatically buy the next 10 quick launched coins
 - authomatically buy the dips
+- mint an NFT when my coin reached an ATH and give it to the buyer who made it possible
 ...

 A simple hook that just emits an event and mints a token is provided as example; when developing a new hook make sure it has a `hook` method with the same arguments and return type as the provided example.